wlsf82/protractor-and-webrtc/README.md

 ### Create new tests with more interaction

-The idea is create test cases for the following scenarios:
+The idea is create test cases to the following scenarios:

 - Check that incoming photo is displayed on browser 2 when browser 1 clicks 'snap & send'
 - Check that two incoming photos are displayed on browser 2 when browser 1 clicks 'snap & send' twice